Manage Account

 - There is a non-refundable application administration fee of £200.00 to port your mortgage to another property.
 You’ll also need to cover the cost of a valuation of your new property.

-- We will agree for you to let the property for a maximum of 12 months.
-If you wish to do this for longer, you will need to reapply every 12 months.
+- We’ll agree for you to let the property for a maximum of 12 months.
+If you wish to do this for longer, you’ll need to reapply every 12 months.

 - We charge an annual fee of £31.00 to cover the administration costs of us assessing and agreeing your application.
 You can either pay this fee up front or add it to your mortgage balance.
 If you add it to your mortgage balance, you will incur additional interest.